How to Enroll In the Best Pharmacy Technician School Near Athens Alabama

 It Takes Just a Few Minutes to Start Your Pharmacy Tech Career Below

-The Duties of a Pharmacy Tech
+The Duties of Pharmacy Technicians

-- Dispense prescription medicines under pharmacist supervision
+- Dispense prescription medications under pharmacist direction

 - Complete and submit customer insurance claim forms

-Pharmacy Technician Degree and Certificate Programs
+Pharmacy Tech Degree Programs

 - National Healthcareer Association (NHA)

 The NHA requirements are that the candidate be at least 18 years old, be a high school graduate, has completed a training program, and has at least one year of work experience.
 The PTCB only requires that the candidate has graduated high school and passes their examination.
 Recertification is required every two years by each program, which can be fulfilled by completing 20 hours of continuing education.